Pokemon Let's Go review: Pikachu and Eevee head up solid Switch remake

 We say 'may' because, despite the rather shallow nature of the gameplay when compared to the best Pokémon has to offer, we still had an absolute blast rediscovering Kanto and its inhabitants, and even when you've finished the main narrative there's some post-game content that has the potential to keep you glued to your Switch for months to come.

-And we've not even touched upon the fact that Pokémon: Let's Go encourages social play via its trading system (no link cable required this time, though) and also connects with the mobile game so you can exchange candies and special monsters.
+And we've not even touched on the fact that Pokémon: Let's Go encourages social play via its trading system (no link cable required this time, though), and also connects with the mobile game so that you can exchange candies and special monsters.

-Sadly this aspect wasn't live at the time of writing, but we imagine those who are already addicted to the smartphone outing will be licking their lips in anticipation – we know we are.
+Sadly this aspect wasn't live at the time of writing this review, but we imagine that those who are already addicted to the smartphone outing will be licking their lips in anticipation – we know we are.

 Verdict: Play it